TrendingTechnology/Interact/README.md

 ## TODO

 * Fix the issues the issues with mac, well not really fix.
 I just need to invert some geometry and test
+* Add in more customizations such as limiting dragging to a single dimension or to a single path.
 * Add in more advanced physics, I have multiple models ready but just need to run more tests before they can be included.
   * gravity
   * Air resistance